 (g) The use of the scientific methods taking into account the Best Available Scientific Information, as defined by the Council; and

-(h) The use of relevant traditional knowledge of Indigenous Peoples and local communities where available.]
+(h) The use of relevant traditional knowledge of Indigenous Peoples and local communities where available.

 Please indicate the rationale for the proposal.
 [150-word limit]